renaudJourdy/Fields-Mapping/notion/2-documentation/1-specifications/websocket-contracts/README.md

 ## Relationship to Fleeti Fields Database

-WebSocket contracts reference Fleeti fields from the [Fleeti Fields Database](./databases/fleeti-fields/README.md):
+WebSocket contracts reference Fleeti fields from the [🎯 Fleeti Fields Database](./databases/fleeti-fields/README.md):
 - Contracts specify which Fleeti fields are included in each stream
 - Field definitions come from the database
 - As new Fleeti fields are added, contracts may be updated